<em>Hedychium</em>: planting, growing and caring for

 Difficulty

-Sometimes called ornamental ginger or Longose, Hedychiums are large rhizomatous perennial plants with lush growth.
-They are prized for their very exotic appearance and impressive flowering, in erect clusters made up of numerous flowers.
-These often have warm hues and can be yellow, orange, red or white.
-Hedychiums bear large, elongated leaves, usually green, arranged regularly along the stems.
+Sometimes called ornamental ginger or longose, Hedychiums are large rhizomatous perennial plants with lush growth.
+They are prized for their very exotic look and impressive flowering, in erect clusters composed of numerous flowers.
+These often show warm tones and can be yellow, orange, red or white.
+Hedychiums bear large elongated leaves, usually green, arranged regularly along the stems.
 They are particularly vigorous plants that grow quickly.
-Hedychium is a little-known and seldom cultivated perennial… Yet it is the perfect plant to bring an exotic touch to the garden!
+Hedychium is an underused, little-known perennial… Yet it is the perfect plant to bring an exotic touch to the garden!

-The flowering of Hedychiums takes different forms and colours depending on the variety.
+Flowering of Hedychiums takes different forms and colours depending on the varieties.
 Discover, for example, Hedychium gardnerianum with its large clusters of pale yellow flowers, Hedychium coccineum ‘Tara’ with vivid orange flowering, or Hedychium coronarium, which offers an elegant white flowering.

-Despite their tropical look, Hedychiums are not as tender as they appear!
-Some species tolerate down to −15 °C and can be planted in the ground in most regions of France.
-However, it is preferable to protect them from the cold in winter with a thick mulch.
-They can also be grown in pots and brought under cover for the winter.
-Apart from this care to protect them from the cold, Hedychiums are fairly easy to grow.
-They thrive in rich, fertile soil that stays relatively cool in summer.
-They will need watering during the summer and the occasional application of well-rotted compost or fertiliser.
+Despite their tropical appearance, Hedychiums are not as tender as they seem!
+Some species tolerate down to –15 °C and can be planted outdoors in most regions of France.
+It is nevertheless preferable to protect them from cold in winter with a thick mulch.
+They can also be grown in pots and moved under cover for winter.
+Apart from this care to protect them from cold, Hedychiums are fairly easy plants to grow.
+They thrive in rich, fertile soils that remain relatively cool in summer.
+Expect to water them during summer and to feed them occasionally with well-rotted compost or fertiliser.

 Botany